mm-grybel/CS50-Web/Projects/Project 2: Commerce/README.md

 # Commerce

-An eBay-like e-commerce auction site allows users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”
+An eBay-like e-commerce auction site that allows users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”

 ## Specification